strukturart/o.map/README.md

 ![logo](/images/logo.png)

-This is an Open Street Map app for the Nokia 81104G
+omap is an openstreetmap app for kaios, it is not available on the official store. because i don't feel like annoying users with stupid advertising.

 ### Features